Higgs32584/Trader_Bot_Fun/README.md

 8. The Industry- It's usually important to examine not just a stock, but the industry that the company operates in.

+_____MAIN INDUSTRIES__________

+COMMUNICATION SERVICES
+As noted, this sector now includes social media and traditional media companies as well as cable, landline and mobile telephone carriers.

+CONSUMER DISCRETIONARY
+This sector consists of businesses whose demand fluctuates based on general economic conditions, such as consumer durables, automobiles, hotels and restaurants, retailers and the like.
+Companies in this sector include Amazon, General Motors, Hilton and Nike.

+CONSUMER STAPLES
+Consumer staples generally consist of necessities, such as food and beverages and personal products.
+This includes producers of these goods as well as retail companies that sell them, such as supermarkets.
+Examples include Procter & Gamble, Kimberly-Clark, Coca-Cola and Costco.

+ENERGY
+The energy sector consists of companies that explore, produce and sell oil and gas products as well as companies that supply equipment and services to them.
+Companies in this sector include Exxon, Chevron and Kinder Morgan.

+FINANCIALS
+The financials sector includes commercial banks, insurance companies, consumer lenders, investment firms and the like.
+Major companies include JPMorgan Chase, Bank of America, Prudential Financial and Discover Financial.

+HEALTH CARE
+This sector includes pharmaceuticals manufacturers, hospitals, health care equipment and service providers, and biotechnology and life sciences companies.
+Prominent companies include Pfizer, Bristol-Myers Squibb and United Health.

+INDUSTRIALS
+This sector includes a wide variety of manufacturers and transportation companies, such as defense and aerospace, airlines, railroads, machinery and the like.
+Major companies include Boeing, General Dynamics, American Airlines, 3M and General Electric.

+MATERIALS
+Industries in this sector include chemicals, construction materials, metals and mining, and paper and forest products.
+DowDuPont, International Paper and Newmont Mining are a few examples of the bigger companies.

+REAL ESTATE SECTOR
+This sector, some of which was previously included in the financials sector, consists of equity real estate investment trusts and real estate management and development firms.
+Companies include Host Hotels, Simon Property Group and Public Storage.

+TECHNOLOGY
+Tech companies include manufacturers and sellers of computer hardware, software, semiconductors and computer equipment in addition to providers of IT services.
+Companies include Apple, IBM, Microsoft and Cisco.

+UTILITIES
+This sector includes electric and gas companies, water companies and renewable electricity producers.
+American Electric Power, Duke Energy, Pacific Gas & Electric and Public Service are among the bigger companies.

 9. Major Economic Indicators- No matter how hard it tries, a company can't control every single thing that might impact business.

 The broader economy of the nation and the world can play an outsized role in the health of a company and its share performance.